 The simple answer is no. Maryland has its own statutes and case law interpreting the application of nolle prosequi.
-If you are moving to Maryland from another state and was wondering how your out of state nolle prosequi will affect you or if you are from out of state and facing charges in Maryland, you should speak to a skilled Maryland criminal lawyer.
+If you are moving to Maryland from another state and wondering how your out of state nolle prosequi will affect you or if you are from out of state and facing charges in Maryland, you should speak to a skilled Maryland criminal lawyer.

-Even though charges were dropped, you will still have an arrest record which will be available for future employers to see.
+Even though charges were dropped, you will still have an arrest record that will be available for future employers to see.
 This means that you have to file for an expungement to get it completely off your record and therefore not viewable for employers doing background checks.

 How many cases are affected by a nolle prosequi?

-Though the State does not keep record of the exact number of cases that were nolle prosequi, the number is low.
+Though the State does not keep records of the exact number of cases that were nolle prosequi, the number is low.
 As set out below, there are standards that the State’s Attorney was meet in order to file for a nol pros.
 Thus, only cases that do not have enough evidence do not move forward to trial.